cosmos/sdk-tutorials/academy/3-ibc/1-what-is-ibc.md

 <HighlightBox type="learning">

-Inter-Blockchain Communication Protocol solves for communication between blockchains, which is particularly important in the Cosmos universe.
+Inter-Blockchain Communication Protocol solves for communication between blockchains, which is particularly important in the Interchain universe.
 <br/><br/>
 In this section, you will learn: